bnomei/autoloader-for-kirby/README.md

 composer require bnomei/autoloader-for-kirby
 ```

-## This package is NOT a kirby plugin
+## This package is NOT a Kirby plugin

-- This is a composer package because that actually makes it easier to setup and does not mess with the loading order of extensions.
+This is a composer package because it is easier to set up and does not mess with the loading order of extensions.
-- Being a package it also can be used not only for local plugins but also as a composer dependency within plugins published online.
+- Being a package, it can also be used not only for local plugins but also as a composer dependency within plugins published online.

 ### Autoloading of extensions

-Add the autoloader for each extension type you want once and it will register all files in subfolders correctly.
+Add the autoloader for each extension type you want once, and it will correctly register all files in subfolders.

 #### Supported Extensions